Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Cefantral.

-The antibiotic should be taken with caution in patients with renal and hepatic impairment.
-The medicine is contraindicated in patients who have undergone enterocolitis, suffering from bleeding of any kind.
+The antibiotic should be taken with caution in patients with renal and hepatic insufficiency.
+The drug is contraindicated in patients who have had enterocolitis, suffering from bleeding of any kind.

-One of the most widely used bacteriostatic antibiotics of the tetracycline series.
+One of the most used bacteriostatic antibiotics of the tetracycline series.
 Produced in capsules, absorbed into the systemic circulation through the gastric mucosa.
-Due to the negative effect on the gastrointestinal tract, it is necessary to take drugs that restore the intestinal flora with antibiotic therapy with this drug.
+Due to the negative impact on the gastrointestinal tract, it is necessary to take drugs that restore the intestinal flora during antibiotic therapy with this medicine.

 Indications for taking Doxycycline: